OpenBioMaps/documentation/official_docs/en/api.rst

 PDS API
 -------
 The main OBM API interface.
 Basically designed for R and mobile clients.
 It uses OAUTH for authentication.
+Due to OAUTH processing it is only accept application/x-www-form-urlencoded and multipart/form-data requests!

 Variables
 .........